dave-dave-dave-dave/stones/README.md

 ## Rules

-### Stones Game
-The goal is for you to showcase your programming skills.
-It's not so much about finishing and solving the problem, but delivering a well designed solution and code that you find qualitative.
-Try not to spend more than 8 hours in completing the assessment.
-We asses unit testing, clean coding, code complexity.
-Some rules may be ambiguous but that is intentional.
-We would like you to program a Java/Kotlin application using frameworks you are familiar with, that runs a game.
-The rules are explained below.
-This application should allow 2 players to play the game (no AI required).
-It doesn't need a fancy web interface, but whatever you think is nice to show your programming skills, is up to you.

 ### Board Setup
 Each of the two players has his six pits in front of him.
 To the right of the six pits, each player has a larger pit.
 In each of the six round pits are put six stones when the game starts.